Skip to Content

 Categories:

 The McIntosh Choral Department held their fifteenth annual Spring Gala Last Thursday at 7 P.M., Friday at 7 P.M. and Saturday at 2 P.M. and 7 P.M.
 The tickets were $15-$18 dollars and it was in the McIntosh Auditorium.
-The two shows on Saturday were moved from 2 P.M. to 1 P.M. and 7 P.M. to 5:30 P.M. because of inclement weather.
+The two shows on Saturday were moved from 2 P.M. to 1 P.M. and 7 P.M. to 5:30 P.M. due to inclement weather.

 “I hope [the audience] has a new understanding and appreciation for singers, actors and dancers for how much work we put in,” senior Lakiah Shah said.

-Back in January, McIntosh Cantabile and Bella Voce groups went on their annual Gala retreat that they go on every year to practice for the show.
-Students go on this trip to practice choreography and do team building activities.
+Back in January, McIntosh Cantabile and Bella Voce groups went on their annual Gala retreat to practice for the show.
+Students will practice choreography and do team building activities.

 “We spend hours of dedication and hard work into making an amazing show,” Shah said.

-The theme for this year’s show is “Out of this World.”
-The chorus has prepared songs that resemble stars, lights, and planets.
+The theme for Gala 2025 is “Out of this World,” and the chorus prepared songs that resemble stars, lights and planets.

 “Getting to experience this with great people has been the best part for me,” freshman Smith Maguire said.